windhamg/node-ssl-root-cas/README.md

 cat server.csr
 ```

-That creates a sha-1 hash.
+That created a signing request with a sha-256 hash.

-When you submit that to the likes of RapidSSL you'll get back an X.509 that you should call `server.crt` (at least for the purposes of this mini-tutorial).
+When you submit that to the likes of RapidSSL you'll get back an X.509 that you should call `server.crt.pem` (at least for the purposes of this mini-tutorial).

-You cannot use "bundled" certificates (`.pem`) with node.js.
+You cannot use "bundled" certificates (multiple certs in a single file) with node.js.

 ### A single HTTPS server